ErdemGKSL/phantom-frame/README.md

 2. **Cache Miss**: If not cached, it fetches from the backend, caches the response, and returns it
 3. **Cache Hit**: If cached, it serves the cached content immediately
 4. **Cache Refresh**: The cache can be invalidated via the control endpoint or programmatically
+5. **WebSocket/Upgrade Handling**: Requests with `Connection: Upgrade` or `Upgrade` headers (e.g., WebSocket) are automatically detected and bypass the cache entirely.
+Instead, a direct bidirectional TCP tunnel is established between the client and backend, allowing long-lived connections to work seamlessly.

 ## API Reference